Announcing our new dye electrophoresis labsKaty Martin

 Read on for a sneak peak at three new labs that are currently being developed, all being launched this fall.
 All three labs include highly visual lab guides with curriculum aimed at the introductory level.

 Attention animal lovers!
 Did you know that whether a cat has white spots in their coat is a simple Mendelian trait?
 In this lab, students analyze a litter of kittens to connect the white spotting trait to the underlying genetic cause.

 Scientists have identified two alleles in the KIT gene that is thought to be related to white spotting.
 The alleles differ in length by some 7,000 base pairs.
 Can your students figure out which allele leads to white spotting, and which one leads to a uniform coat?
-Visit the Cat Genetics Lab to learn more.
+Visit the Cat Genetics Lab page to learn more.